groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-11-15-java-esign-api-for-digital-signatures-in-documents-and-images/index.md

 url: /2019/11/15/java-esign-api-for-digital-signatures-in-documents-and-images/
 author: 'Usman Aziz'
 summary: ''
-tags: ['API', 'digital signature', 'esign', 'java']
+tags: ['API', 'digital signature', 'esign', 'java', 'GroupDocs.Signature for Java Releases']
-categories: ['GroupDocs.Signature for Java Releases', 'GroupDocs.Signature Product Family']
+categories: ['GroupDocs.Signature Product Family']
 ---

 We are back with a major update for our customers who are using the eSign API - [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java).
 We have performed major product optimization and revamped the architecture which has made the API more memory efficient and easy to use.
 We have also added the support of a couple of new file formats.
 Let's have an overview of this amazing release and check out what you would get after upgrading to API v2.